doug-h-rice/virtual-nascom2-dhr/README.md

 Doug Rice's changes in 2017 and 2019 and 2020 and 2022
 =======================================================

+Tommy Thorn also has a JavaScript version, which can be run in a web browser. https://github.com/tommythorn/jsnascom

 ## Install notes

-I use Raspberry Pi Desktop for PC see: https://www.raspberrypi.com/software/
+This version uses Linux.
+Use Raspberry Pi Desktop for PC, see: https://www.raspberrypi.com/software/

-This needs SDL, see:
+This virtual-nascom needs SDL, see:

 https://www.libsdl.org/